-Generally, the Student Code of Conduct indicates that a violation may be regarded less serious if organizational leadership:
+Generally, the Student Code of Conduct indicates that a violation may be regarded as less serious if organizational leadership:

-• self-reports a violation; or
+• Self-reports a violation; or

 In situations where a controlled substance or alcohol emergency has been identified and where medical or police assistance is needed, organizational leadership is encouraged to follow the recommended responsible reporting protocol, which considers the Medical Amnesty Provision for Responsible Action.
 When organizational leadership follow this protocol, this may mitigate potential student disciplinary consequences in any subsequent student conduct process.

-I. A member of an organization’s leadership seeks assistance (medical and/or police) to address a health/safety situation.
+1. A member of an organization’s leadership seeks assistance (medical and/or police) to address a health/safety situation.

-II.
-Within 12-24 hours of the incident, organizational leadership contacts and submits an initial report to:
+2. Within 12-24 hours of the incident, organizational leadership contacts and submits an initial report to:

-· The university affiliated staff/faculty advisor on record to report the issue.
+• The university affiliated staff/faculty advisor on record to report the issue.

-· The Office of Student Conduct.
+• The Office of Student Conduct.

-This initial report should include:
+3. This initial report should include:

-· A description of the incident and actions taken.
+• A description of the incident and actions taken.

-· The name(s) of student(s) receiving medical attention and name(s) of any other impacted students.
+• The name(s) of student(s) receiving medical attention and name(s) of any other impacted students.

-III.
-Organizational leadership will be expected to submit a more detailed report to the Office of Student Conduct within the week.
+4. Organizational leadership will be expected to submit a more detailed report to the Office of Student Conduct within the week.

-· All information in this reporting form must be thorough, truthful, and complete, and include names of all students and/or guests involved and information regarding their involvement.
+• All information in this reporting form must be thorough, truthful, and complete, and include names of all students and/or guests involved and information regarding their involvement.

-Accordingly, students who voluntarily seek emergency medical attention for themselves or someone else related to the consumption of alcohol or drugs may be referred for substance abuse evaluation and/or treatment, and/or the educational Diversion Program, instead of facing university charges and sanctions for alcohol-or drug-related policy violations.
-Students may additionally be referred to Student Assistance for appropriate follow-up, including ensuring students are aware of the support and resources available.
+Accordingly, students who voluntarily seek emergency medical attention for themselves or someone else related to the consumption of alcohol or drugs may be referred for substance abuse evaluation and/or treatment, and/or the educational alternative resolution program, instead of facing university charges and sanctions for alcohol-or drug-related policy violations.

-Medical Amnesty does not apply to violations of the Student Code of Student Conduct that are egregious and fall outside alcohol or drug related policy violations, including, but not limited to, cases involving sexual assault, weapons possession, possession of drugs that induce incapacitation (e.g. Rohypnol or other "date rape drugs"), and drug offenses extending beyond mere possession.
 Iowa State strongly encourages victims who have been sexually assaulted after consuming alcohol or drugs and witnesses of such assaults to come forward without fear of disciplinary action by the University.
 Iowa State strongly encourages students to seek emergency treatment when alcohol poisoning or a drug overdose is suspected.

 Hazing is any intentional, knowing, or reckless action, request, or creation of circumstances that may include, but is not limited to, the following: